-Osiris is currently working on the production of the second film in the series that will launch on Nelson Mandela International Day 2021 in concert with an international summit on racial justice.
 Osiris is an Advisor and Board Member for the House of Mandela Family Foundation.
 He is also on the Advisory Board of Athens Democracy Forum, an annual event convened by the Democracy & Culture Foundation in association with The New York Times.

 Osiris conducts thought-provoking talks on a range of challenging issues, including 5 Commitments for Racial Healing, Diversity & Returning Citizens, Man-to-Man Talks and Psychology of Incarceration.